shubhankar5/n-queen-/README.md

 # n-queen-

-Solution for n-queen problem with all the solutions being displayed and the number of solutions.
+Solution for n-queen problem with all the solutions being displayed and the number of solutions using backtracking.